-V24 Exclusive: Inside Israel’s high-stakes war with Hamas.
-Former IDF spokesperson Jonathan Conricus reveals how underground tunnels, global diplomacy, and Iran’s nuclear ambitions are shaping a conflict that could redefine the future of the Middle East and beyond.
+V24 Exclusive: Inside Israel’s war with Hamas.
+Former IDF spokesperson Jonathan Conricus reveals how tunnels, diplomacy, and Iran’s nuclear plans are shaping a conflict that could reshape the Middle East and beyond.

 Adam Starzynski